ivanhofer/typesafe-i18n/README.md

 ### Custom usage

 See [here](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/runtime#usage) if you want to learn how you can use `typesafe-i18n` to implement your own specific use-case.

+### Browser Support

+The library should work in all **modern browsers**.
+It uses some functionality from the [`Intl` namespace](https://developer.mozilla.org/de/assets/Web/JavaScript/Reference/Global_Objects/Intl).
+You can see the list of supported browsers [here](https://caniuse.com/intl-pluralrules).
+If you want to support older browsers that don't include these functions, you would need to include a polyfill like [intl-pluralrules](https://formatjs.io/assets/polyfills/intl-pluralrules/).

 <!-- ------------------------------------------------------------------------------------------ -->